-I had this amazing pasta dish at L’Atelier de Joël Robuchon in London: just four ravioli.
+I had this amazing pasta dish at L’Atelier de Joël Robuchon: just four ravioli.
 As I cut one open, I was delighted to see a yolk run out.
 It was instantly memorable, and the yolk gave a creamy texture to the pasta.
 We’ve added herbs to the pasta dough in our version, an easy way to transform it from plain to stunning. - Teri

 at room temperature